Anbranin/notes/regular_expressions.md

 For a cheatsheet, please go [here](https://www.cheatography.com/davechild/cheat-sheets/regular-expressions/)
-# Egrep
+# grep -E
+- Basic usage: $grep -E 'expression' file
+- Note the SINGLE QUOTES (that was a headache to find out)
 ## metacharacters
 ### Lines: ^ $
   - `^` match beginning of line `$` match end of line.
-These are only metacharacters outside of a character class.
+  - They only mean this outside of a character class
 ### Character Classes: []
   - `[]` lets you list characters you want to allow at that point in the match.
   For example, `[ea]` lets you match either `e` or `a`.